 This article has links to products and services we love, which we may make commission from.

-Many of these spots are located just near and around the heart of the city but we also included some places that’s just a few miles drive away from Boston.
+Many of these spots are located in and around the heart of the city, but we also included some places that are just a few miles drive away.

 For more things to do in Boston in the winter, read this guide.